learnk8s/learnk8s.io/_blog/why-kube/index.md

 And there're plenty of good reasons to be excited about that:

 - You can create scripts and daemons that interact with the API programmatically
-- The APIs are versioned; when you upgrade your cluster you can keep using the old APIs and gradually upgrade
+- The APIs are versioned; when you upgrade your cluster you can keep using the old APIs and gradually migrate to new ones
-- You can install Kubernetes in any cloud provider or data centre, and you can leverage the same API
+- You can install Kubernetes in any cloud provider or data centre, and you can leverage the exact same APIs

 You can think of Kubernetes as a layer on top of your infrastructure.